isabella232/OctoStyle/_pages/republishing-to-dev-to.md

    - `title` - this can be copied from the existing post.
    - `published` - this can be left as `false` while you are editing, and then switch the value to `true` when you are happy with the post.
    - `description` - this can be copied from the existing post.
-   - `tags` - these are a comma separated list in dev.to, and while they may match some of the Octopus tags, it's worth doing some homework to find which ones are appropriate for the post.
+   - `tags` - these are a comma separated list in dev.to, and while they may match some of the Octopus tags, it’s worth doing some homework to find which ones are appropriate for the post.
 Some sensible tags are likely to be:
      - octopus
      - devops
      - deployment